aorinevo/nyc-node-demo-reappsjs/README.md

   - Creates settings.xml file in ~/.m2 directory (if ~/.m2 does not directory exist, it is created).
 * In shell (bash/zshrc):
   - Adds JAVA_HOME, MAVEN_HOME, MAVEN_OPTS, and M2_OPTS properties and values.
+* Build apps from anywhere in the command line.
+* Run apps from anywhere in the command line.
+* See changes in real time without having to recompile huge chunks of MacysUI:
+  - Uses grunt server in place of BloomiesAssets server.
+* Get list of QA environments based on branch and brand.
 * And more!!! (see API section)

 ## Install Environment Dependencies